 We have had a couple readers write in because they are concerned about preparing for hurricane season this year.
 They are low income so do not have the money to go out and buy a lot.
-If you have any tips on how to prepare for what could be an active hurricane season, please share them below.
-Ideas that are inexpensive would be most welcomed.

 One of THE most cost effective ways to prepare for disaster is to assemble emergency supplies NOW -- don't wait.
 There are lots of lists on line.
 American Red Cross has one.
 Get water and food first (and a can opener), then work on the rest as you can afford it.